seancfoley/IPAddress/ipaddress.md

 Still, the Go library provides a similar framework that is useful for creating polymorphic code.

-In lieu of inheritance, the library provides the types AddressType, AddressSectionType, AddressSegmentType, StandardDivGroupingType, StandardDivisionType, and DivisionType allowing for method parameters accepting arguments of similar address component structure.
-For instance, a method accepting IPv4, IPv6 and MAC addresses could use AddressType to represent any one of them.
+In lieu of inheritance, the library provides the types `AddressType`, `AddressSectionType`, `AddressSegmentType`, `StandardDivGroupingType`, `StandardDivisionType`, and `DivisionType` allowing for method parameters accepting arguments of similar address component structure.
+For instance, a method accepting IPv4, IPv6 and MAC addresses could use `AddressType` to represent any one of them.

 Meanwhile, just like in Java, the other interfaces allow for polymorphism amongst types representing different component structures (one structure being an address, another being an address section, another being a segment, and so on).
-For instance, a method taking both address sections and addresses as arguments could use AddressSegmentSeries.
-There are examples of such polymorphic code within the library itself.
+For instance, a method taking both address sections and addresses as arguments could use `AddressSegmentSeries` to do so.
+There are examples of such polymorphic code within the IPAddress library itself.

 ![](.//media/componentsg.png)

+&#8203;
+#### IP Address Aggregation Framework

-The framework extends from addresses into subnets and the other possible aggregations of addresses that can be created, as shown in the following diagram.
+The overall framework extends from addresses into subnets and the other possible aggregations of addresses that can be created, as shown in the following diagram.

 You can represent individual IP addresses or subnets with `IPAddress`, or with IP-version-specific derivatives.
 You can represent a sequential range of IP addresses with `IPAddressSeqRange` and IP-version-specific derivatives.
 You can represent any collection of addresses with either an `IPAddressSeqRangeList` backed by a list of sequential ranges, or an `IPAddressContainmentTrie` backed by a trie of CIDR prefix blocks.

 ![](.//media/aggregations.png)

 &#8203;
 ## Conversion to String Representation of Address

+Most applications handle addresses as strings.
+The library has the `IPAddressString`, `HostName`, and `MACAddressString` types to parse strings into addresses.
+For the reverse, the library has a large number of methods to produce various strings of different formats from addresses.

 Here is a list of string methods, in no specific order.